-37 See Table 5.15 of ACIL's report, which itemises the cost of the June 2022 market events by category (ACIL Allen, Estimated Energy Costs, final report, prepared for the QCA, May 2023, p 71).
-Note, this table uses the AEMO published amounts from 6 January 2023, consistent with EER's views.
+38 See Table 4.15 of ACIL's report, which itemises the cost of the June 2022 market events by category.
+Note, this uses the AEMO published amounts from 6 January 2023, consistent with EER's views.

-38 Consistent with EER's views, if costs are still outstanding by the time of the final determination, we will assess the options available to address this (EER, sub 5, pp 8-9).
+39 Consistent with EER's views, if costs are still outstanding by the time of the final determination, we will assess the options available to address this.
+See EER, sub.
+5, pp 8-9.